Liposuction has long been regarded as a popular cosmetic procedure for body contouring and fat removal. With the

 - Liposuction tightens skin.

-Standard liposuction doesn’t tighten loose skin.
-The skin may retract if you have good elasticity, but older patients or those with significant sagging may need a skin-tightening procedure.
+Standard liposuction doesn't tighten loose skin.
+The skin may retract if you have good elasticity, but older patients

 - Only women get liposuction.

-Men are increasingly seeking liposuction, especially for areas like the abdomen, flanks (“love handles”), and chest (gynecomastia treatment).
+Men are increasingly seeking liposuction, especially for areas like the abdomen, flanks ("love handles"), and chest

 The psychological and emotional impact of liposuction